WastedLifetime/SurfingPenguin/src/README.md

 flask run
 ```

-You should see the following content if it is correctly run.
+You should see the following content if it runs correctly.
 ```
  * Serving Flask app "surfing_penguin"
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)